beepmo/SolLolmon/README.md

 do associations count as "not null after constructor complete"?
 - Would `Main()` be included in UML?
 - Are `Event` and `EventLog` dependencies of the logging part of model?

+A lot of features have been removed since the inception of this project, such as bi-directionality for a user to see their cumulative contributions.
+Vestigial traces to clean up:
+- Field `nutrition`.